- Professor, Criminal and Immigration Clinic: Violeta Chapin

 Mission and Clients

-The Criminal/Immigration Defense Clinic offers law students the opportunity to appear in both criminal and immigration court in defense of non-citizen clients.
+The Immigration Defense Clinic offers law students the opportunity to appear in both criminal and immigration court in defense of non-citizen clients.
 In the criminal context, law students represent clients who have been charged with misdemeanors in Boulder County, assisting them with bond hearings, motions hearing and trial.
 We also file affirmative applications for immigration relief, assisting recipients of Deferred Action for Childhood Arrivals (DACA), immigrant victims of crime and asylum seekers.
 Students in this Clinic learn the complex interaction between our nation’s criminal and immigration laws, learning substantive law and putting it into practice on behalf of a vulnerable population.
+This clinic also focuses on educating the public and researching various public policy issues involving immigration.

 Type of Legal Assistance